mbrooker/mbrooker-blog/_posts/2014-11-15-exactly-once.md

 ---
 layout: post
-title: "Exactly-Once Delivery Isn't What You Want"
+title: "Exactly-Once Delivery May Not Be What You Want"
 ---

 {{ page.title }}